22 ARC: A Review Of Hornady’s Hot New Rifle Cartridge

 picture of 223 vs 22 arc vs 22-250

-I’ll also include some ballistic data based on those actual velocities with that rifle shooting Hornady factory ammo to give you an idea of what sort of performance you can expect from the 22 ARC under real world conditions with a shorter barrel.
+With this in mind, I’ll include ballistic data based both on advertised velocities as well as those actual velocities with that rifle shooting Hornady factory ammo to give you an idea of what sort of performance you can expect from the 22 ARC under real world conditions with a shorter barrel.

 I’ll compare those two data sets for the 22 ARC (for the 62gr load out of 18″ and 24″ barrels) to run of the mill 55gr 223 Remington and 22-250 Remington loads from Winchester’s Varmint X line (both shooting 55gr Varmint X bullets with a .255 BC) and a super high velocity 22-250 load from the Hornady Superformance line shooting a 50gr V-Max (.242 BC).